Roanoke County Public Library System

 Established in 1945, the Roanoke County Public Library consists of a headquarters library in southwest Roanoke County; three major branches in Glenvar, Hollins, and Vinton; and two neighborhood branches in Mt.
 Pleasant and Bent Mountain.
 Conveniently located and service oriented, Roanoke County libraries have an extensive collection of books, magazines, videos, eBooks, DVDs, audiobooks, CDs, and more.
 The system also provides a full spectrum of library services, from reference assistance, consumer information, and story times for children, to the latest in electronic information, Internet access, computer labs, and public technology instruction.

 With an annual circulation of more than 1.3 million and annual patron visits exceeding 856,000 per year, Roanoke County Public Library is the busiest public library system west of Richmond.
 It is also the recipient of multiple statewide awards for innovations in children's programming, special events for adults, and creative promotional efforts.
 It is part of a larger consortium of public libraries that includes Botetourt County and the cities of Roanoke and Salem.
-The consortium’s online catalog can be found at www.rvl.info.
+Check out the consortium's online catalog.

 Roanoke County Public Library's headquarters library, South County, opened on January 3, 2012.
 South County Library is located on Merriman Road across from Penn Forest Elementary School.
 In addition to more space for books, computer workstations, and media, the new 54,000-square-foot library features a Teen Center, a whimsical children's area, a quiet reading room, cozy reading nooks, self-checkout stations, and even a drive-through window for easy pick-up and return of materials.
 The Commons includes two large meeting rooms, a 200-seat auditorium, a coffee shop operated by Mill Mountain Coffee and Tea, and a used book shop.
 The Commons can be closed off from the rest of the library to host after-hours events.